 - Storing or transmitting any electronic file containing personal information using any cloud storage service or other online storage system.

-- Sharing links to a news article or online post that contains names or other personal information.
+- Sharing links to a news article or online post that contains names and/or other types of personal information.

 - Describing an unusual or distinctive vehicle we saw on the street or in some other public setting.

 - Discussing the life and career of a well-known public figure with other writers, historians, or subject matter experts, whether or not the information discussed is already publicly available.

 - Publishing or submitting for publication any content that contains any personal information such as names, photographs, videos, or biographical information.
 (Even publishing a bibliography with authors’ names might count.)

 (These are just a few examples, not an exhaustive list.)

 Because the owner of this website is a professional writer/editor and writing consultant, a variety of activities we routinely undertake in connection with our work could potentially be deemed “commercial” as defined by the CCPA, even if our actual content is deemed “noncommercial speech.”
 (For writers, photographers, and other creative professionals, the distinction between “commercial” activity and engaging in “noncommercial speech” as an integral part of one’s business is a complicated, muddy legal question mark.)
 Examples could include: